 Knowing how to determine the age of your tire is also important if you own a weekend car, a secondary or recreational vehicle that you don’t drive regularly, or have a spare in your trunk or under your truck.

 Driving on under-inflated tires results in higher tire temperatures causing them to overheat because of additional friction from too much tire on the road.
 This increases the chance of blowouts.
 Tire Rack estimates that under-inflated tires’ tread life could be reduced by as much as 25%.
 Plus, you’ll get worse gas mileage.
 Luckily, all new cars are required to have TPMS sensors now to let you know if your tire pressure is way too low.

 Pick up a cheap tire pressure gauge and keep it in your glove box and check your tires regularly.
 On the motorcycle, I go as far as to check them before each ride because I only have two tires.

-Uneven Wear: If you have not been keeping up with your tire rotation schedule, you may need to replace your tires sooner than expected.
-On front wheel drive cars, the front tires are responsible for most of the acceleration, braking, and steering and will wear faster than the rear tires.
-If you car is out of alignment, your tires may also wear faster on one edge.
+If you have not been keeping up with your tire rotation schedule, you may need to replace your tires sooner than expected.
+On front-wheel-drive cars, the front tires are responsible for most of the acceleration, braking, and steering and will wear faster than the rear tires.
+If your car is out of alignment, your tires may also wear faster on one edge.

 Yes, tires are expensive.
 While we would prefer to drive until the steel belts are showing, that isn’t worth the risk of one of your tires failing in rush hour traffic.

-As you are driving down the road, the contact patch of most passenger tires are about the size of your hand.
+As you are driving down the road, the contact patch of most passenger tires is about the size of your hand.
 And those tires need to hold up the weight of your car and the forces of bringing your car to a stop from 65+ mph.
-Knowing this, any extra 1/32″ of tread available to stop your two ton car in a panic situation counts.
+Knowing this, any extra 1/32″ of tread available to stop your two-ton car in a panic situation counts.

 When was the last time you checked the condition and air pressure of your tires?